 - Set the Instant Pot to saute and add the butter.
-When melted, add the garlic and saute for 1 minute.
+When melted, add the garlic and shallots and saute for 1 minute.

 - Remove the inner pot and set on a trivet.
 Wait 3 minutes, then add the cheese 1 cup at a time, mixing to melt and incorporate into the sauce between cups.
 Season with additional salt and pepper if desired.